futape/php-int/README.md

     </tbody>
 </table>

-Moreover, it executes *real* calculations with numbers up to 89.
+Moreover, it executes *real* calculations with numbers up to 89 being 8-bit integers.